cogdog/splotbox/README.md

 ## Relatively Cool New Features & Updates

+* (3.7) Support added for Vocaroo, easy peasy to do
 * (3.6) Tags suggestion on the sharing form now works
 * (3.5) Customizer options to modify the comment title and add a site specific prompt
 * (3.4) Fields added for alternative text in images plus media descriptions that can link t transcripts for audio/video